Understanding the Course:

 International students - helping you to meet the English Language requirements for your undergraduate courses in DCU

 The International Foundation Certificate (IFC) programme is a pre-sessional undergraduate university course offered in Dublin City University, Ireland.

 Are you looking to pursue an undergraduate degree at DCU, but lack the necessary English language skills?
 If so the International Foundation Certificate (IFC) will help you to achieve these skills, as well as preparing you for the adjustment to university learning in the Irish context.
-You also get to sample a number of modules from your target degree course.
+You will also sample a number of modules from your target/destination degree course.